echeran/smile-of-murugan/webbook/chapter10.md

 must be read and re-read in Tamil.
 This fact, too, reveals something about the nature and degree of its "poetic excellence".

-## APPENDIX: The language of Tirukkuṟaḷ
+## Appendix: The language of Tirukkuṟaḷ

 A number of important grammatical innovations occur in the language of this text when compared with the early old Tamil of